avisharma7/avisharma7/README.md

-- 👋 Hi, I’m Aviral Sharma
+- 👋 Hi, I’m Aviral Sharma.
-- I am learner
+- I am a learner.
 - you can reach me at @aviral.np12@gmail.com